MShamsherAlam/Hand-Gesture-Detection-For-Speechless/README.md

   4. When you are done adding new gestures run the load_images.py file once.
 You do not need to run this file again until and unless you add a new gesture.

     python load_images.py

-### Displaying all gestures
-  1. To see all the gestures that are stored in 'gestures/' folder run this command

-    python display_all_gestures.py

 ### Training a model
   1. So training can be done with either Tensorflow or Keras.
 If you want to train using Tensorflow then run the cnn_tf.py file.
 If you want to train using Keras then use the cnn_keras.py file.